RateMDs.com: Criticism & Controversies

-Under the heading "The Best Family Doctors / G.P.s in The World", six of the ten top rated physicians in this category are based in Greensboro, North Carolina (data correct as of 23 February 2022).
-This is far more than one would expect by chance, and suggests a determined effort at "reputation management".
+While RateMDs has become a valuable resource for patients seeking information about new or existing healthcare providers, the website has faced criticism and controversy in the past.

+RateMDs allows users to rate doctors anonymously.
+As a result, some doctors have expressed concerns about the accuracy and fairness of the ratings system, claiming that it is susceptible to manipulation and does not adequately represent the quality of care provided.
+Additionally, there have been instances of fake reviews and defamation on the site, leading to questions about the reliability of the information available.

+RateMDs.com has also faced criticism for its earlier practice of allowing healthcare providers to pay to suppress negative ratings through the Rating Manager feature.
+However, with the removal of this feature in August 2019, the platform has taken steps to address concerns about the fairness and transparency of its rating system.

 Formal complaints

 On 30 June 2020 a complaint against RateMDs by a dentist in British Columbia, Canada was upheld by the Office of the Privacy Commission of Canada.
-The OPC commented in their ruling that "RateMDs has created a platform that allows users to post reviews and ratings, including negative ones, of health professionals.
-Having created the conditions for negative reviews to be posted, RateMDs cannot generate revenue from them by charging for their takedown.
-Requiring health professionals to pay in order to remove reviews, and then requiring continued monthly payments to maintain their suppression, is a clear example of an inappropriate ‘pay-for-takedown’ practice, in contravention of subsection 5(3).
+The OPC commented in their ruling that:"Requiring health professionals to pay in order to remove reviews, and then requiring continued monthly payments to maintain their suppression, is a clear example of an inappropriate ‘pay-for-takedown’ practice, in contravention of subsection 5(3).
 RateMDs initially disagreed with our Office’s position but ultimately agreed to implement our Office’s recommendation to cease offering this service.
 In August 2019, RateMDs replaced its Ratings Manager service plan with a new plan called ‘Ratings Concierge’.
-This service eliminates the ability of subscribers to hide any reviews from the website."

-On 23 September 2020 an award of $50,000 damages and $16,000 costs to an Ontario physician was upheld by the Court of Appeal for Ontario.
+This service eliminates the ability of subscribers to hide any reviews from the website."On 23 September 2020 an award of $50,000 damages and $16,000 costs to an Ontario physician was upheld by the Court of Appeal for Ontario.
 The physician sued the brother of a patient he had treated, together with RateMDs, for derogatory comments which the patient's brother had posted on the RateMDs website.
 The action against RateMDs was discontinued, although it is not clear on what basis.

 Corporate structure

-VerticalScope Inc. is the parent company of RateMDs.
-Torstar Corp, publisher of the Toronto Star, purchased a 56 per cent ownership in VerticalScope in 2015.
-The Toronto Star has pursued an aggressive anti-doctor editorial policy for several years.

-Physical location

-Rate MDs provides a confusing variety of possible physical locations.
-The Contact link on its website leads to an online form but no physical address.
-Its FAQs page gives an address for service of legal process with an agent Incorp Services in Westlake Village, California, but there is no evidence that the company physically conducts business in California.
-The incorporation documents filed in California give an address for a registered office in Troy, Michigan but this may just be a mailing address.
-A Cayman Islands address also appears on the incorporation documents but this appears to be a vacation property.
-The website is registered with an agent Domains by Proxy based in Scottsdale, Arizona but this is just a provider of web hosting services.